hdresearch/kips/README.md

 npx kips import --type task ~/tasks.csv --tag "therapy revenge"
 ```

-Integrate it into Claude to let Claude query, insert or update the database:
+Integrate it into Claude Desktop to let Claude query, insert or update the database by running the `config` command:

 ```bash
 npx kips config